Skip and go to general information

 Separation and divorce

-10 questions and answers on Court etiquette
+10 questions and answers on court etiquette

 Whether you’re in the hallways or in the courtroom, there are rules that you must follow while at the courthouse.
 How do you dress?
 How do you talk to the judge?
 Are cellphones allowed?
 Here are 10 frequently asked questions about courthouse rules.